Frequently Asked Questions

 Can I do the online course and Behind the Wheel at the same time?

 Yes, students who are age eligible, have completed at least one day of online class, and are paid in full may receive their signed MV form from Safety and Respect allowing the student to get a valid WI permit and begin the driving instruction with us.
-Please complete your online course before completing your final drive time.
+Please complete your online course before completing your final drive time and REMEMBER that you have six months to complete the the online classroom course.

 I received an email with a Certificate of Completion for Online Classroom.
 What do I do with it?